NclRSE-Training/hpc-intro-rocket/episodes/50-transferring-files.md

 A trailing slash on the target directory is optional, and has no effect for `scp -r`, but is important in other commands, like `rsync`.

+## Windows Users - Transferring Files interactively with MobaXterm
+MobaXterm is a free ssh client.
+It allows connections via a 'jump host' so can even be used from home.

 ## Transferring files to and from Campus Storage for Research Data (RDW)
 RDW is mounted on Rocket at `/rdw`.
 You can use scp and rsync to transfer data to RDW in the same way as copying to any other directory on Rocket.